geclos/homepage/content/drafts/junior_interview_tips.md

 ---
-title: "Do not make these mistakes in your first tech interviews"
+title: "Learn this before your next entry-level tech interview"
 date: "2020-05-04"
-description: "I have conducted dozens of interviews with junior developers.
+description: "I have interviewed dozens of junior developers.
 These are their most common mistakes and how to avoid them."
 ---

 In the last 4 years I have interviewed dozens of candidates at all levels of